KAKUNIN

 Implementation:

-// Pre-trade risk check (runs BEFORE signing)
+// Pre-trade risk check (runs BEFORE signing).
+The scope comes from the agent's

-async function preTradeRiskCheck(tradeRequest) {
+async function preTradeRiskCheck(serial, tradeRequest, todayVolume) {

-const scope = await kakunin.governance.getScope('trading_bot_eu_v2');
+const scope = verified.financial_scope;

 // Check 1: Size limit

-if (tradeRequest.size > scope.maxTransactionSize) {
+if (tradeRequest.size > scope.max_single_trade_usd) {

 return {